imgag/megSAP/doc/internal/demux_illumina.md

 	```

 # Demultiplexing of NovaSeqXPlus
 1. Make sure the DRAGEN analysis on the NovaSeq X is completed and all files are copied to the storage.
+	A `CopyComplete.txt`file is created in the run folder when the copy is done.
-	A `CopyComplete.txt`file is created in `Analysis/[1-9]` when it is done.
+	A `CopyComplete.txt`file is created in `Analysis/[1-9]` when the DRAGEN analysis is done.

 2. Check basic run statistics with Illumina Sequence Analysis Viewer